Two instances in the Rāmāyana which teach us that karma is supreme

 भुञ्जते ते त्वघं पापा ये पचन्त्यात्मकारणात् ||Gita 3.13||

 First, He cursed Indra to become impotent.
-Though Indra had to suffer because of his crime, he became successful in his motive to make Sage angry.
-Anger broke the Penance Sage Gautam was performing.
+Though Indra had to suffer because of his crime, he became successful in his motive to make the sage angry which broke the penance that he was performing.

 इह वर्षसहस्राणि बहूनि त्वं निवत्स्यसि।